image 14

 Introduction

-The Republic of Moldova is located in southeastern Europe.
+Located in southeastern Europe, the Republic of Moldova is a country rich in history and culture.
 It has a rich cultural heritage shaped by its interesting history.
 Many influences have created a strong national identity.
 You can see this in the country’s lively traditions, friendly people, and beautiful art.
 Moldova has colorful festivals and unique folk costumes that show its culture.
 This culture respects its past and also enjoys the present.
 During your visit to Moldova, you are for sure to catch a glimpse of how previous traditions have influenced today’s culture and modern traditions.
 Let’s explore the various traditions in Moldova!

 The Rich Tapestry of Moldovan Culture